cannuri/Roocabulary/roocabulary.md

 The act of using Roo Code to solve a bug, often revealing unexpected optimizations.
 *"I thought I was stuck, but after some Roobugging, my script runs perfectly!"*

+### Roocabulary *(ˈruː-kæb-jʊ-lɛr-i)* *(noun)*
+The complete collection of words, phrases, and jargon used in Roo Code development.
+A must-have for every Rooveloper.
+*"Before diving into Roo Code, make sure to study the Roocabulary!"*

+### Rooception *(ˈruː-sɛp-ʃən)* *(noun)*
+A situation in which Roo Code creates subtasks, which in turn generate further subtasks, forming a chain of nested tasks.
+*"I used Roo Code to generate subtasks, but now those subtasks have their own subtasks—total Rooception!"*

 ### Roocrastinating *(ˌruː-kræs-tɪ-neɪ-tɪŋ)* *(verb)*
 The act of delaying important tasks (such as taxes, work deadlines, or basic human responsibilities) because you’re too busy exploring, tweaking, or otherwise getting lost in the latest Roo Code features.
 Often justified as “productive procrastination.”
 *"I was supposed to do my taxes, but I ended up Roocrastinating and optimizing my Roo Code workflow instead."*

+### Roodimentary *(ˌruː-dɪ-mɛn-tə-ri)* *(adjective)*
+A basic or initial Roo Code-generated code structure that requires refinement.
+*"The first draft of my function was pretty Roodimentary, but after some tweaks, it became a masterpiece!"*

 ### Roofactor *(ˈruː-fæk-tər)* *(verb)*
 The process of refining Roo Code-generated code to improve readability and efficiency.